Endometriosis 101

 • Anti-inflammatory pain medication, such as high-dose aspirin and ibuprofen, are often used to try to alleviate pain associated with endometriosis.
 There is not much research on which NSAIDs are more effective than others.

-Next, there are treatments that can be pursued even if you are trying to get pregnant:
+Next, there are surgical treatments that can be pursued when looking to treat endometriosis.

 • Laparoscopy

-• In this case, the surgeon will make two or more small incisions in the abdomen and insert lasers (or other surgical instruments) in order to remove existing lesions, destroy lesions (sealing blood vessels without stitches using intense heat), and remove scar tissue.
+• This procedure may sound familiar as we covered how it can be used to diagnose endometriosis in a previous section.
+In this case, the surgeon will make two more small incisions in the abdomen and insert lasers (or other surgical instruments) in order to remove existing lesions, destroy lesions (sealing blood vessels without stitches using intense heat), and remove scar tissue.
 This option may be more effective in women with moderate endometriosis.

 Though not a cure for endometriosis, or even something that mitigates symptoms, if you are trying to get pregnant and have endometriosis, some women may also choose to pursue fertility treatment, because of difficulties conceiving.

-1. Consider making an appointment with a specialist
+3. Consider Making an Appointment with a Specialist

-2. Resources like Allara Health connect you immediately to a board-certified OB-GYN or Nurse Practitioner, as well as a registered dietitian to tackle symptoms from a holistic perspective, which can include everything from medication, to nutrition, to lifestyle choices, to supplements, and beyond.
+Resources like Allara Health connect you immediately to a board-certified OB-GYN or Nurse Practitioner, as well as a registered dietitian to tackle symptoms from a holistic perspective, which can include everything from medication to nutrition, to lifestyle choices, to supplements, and beyond.

 All in all, an endometriosis diagnosis can be extremely stressful, so go easy on yourself.
 Give yourself the time, grace, and patience you would give a friend who recently got difficult news.
 Your hormonal health is so important, so whether you feel upset, angry, or confused, accept it all and recognize you are 100% valid in feeling as you do.
 When you are ready to investigate treatment plans, Allara is here, ready to support you.